-Two words that we hear often today, in politics and business, are Leadership and Sustainability.
+Two words that we hear often are leadership and sustainability.

 All leaders must be able to listen to others, process information, and communicate effectively.

 Within the Communication core competency, listening to others enables leaders to encourage the sharing of information and ideas, as well as concerns.
-Listening openly to others, without interruption, is one of the keys to becoming more effective and optimizing performance.
+Listening openly to others without interrupting them is one of the keys to becoming more effective.

 Processing information is crucial to being a good leader.
-Being able to get to the point, weigh pros and the cons, and evaluate short and long range consequences of decisions is vital.
+It is vital to be able to get to the point, weigh the pros and cons, and evaluate short and long range consequences of decisions.
 It helps leaders develop logical and clear conclusions.

 Successful leaders instill trust, provide direction, and delegate responsibility.

 Ultimately, leadership is about producing the desired results.
 Building and instilling trust enables a leader to show they can be trusted to keep promises and confidences.
 It also shows that they are honest and ethical.

 Leaders provide direction by establishing clear expectations and developing a manageable workload to accomplish those expectations.